 The complexity of software still to be integrated and the potential effect of sequestration cuts on development have created uncertainty over whether the Lockheed Martin F-35 will have full combat capability when it formally enters service with the U.S. Air Force and Navy.
 The U.S. Marine Corps has already said it plans to declare initial operational capability (IOC) with its F-35B in late 2015, before development is complete, with an interim software standard known as Block 2B that will ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Software, Helmet Issues Complicate F-35 IOC Decisions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Software, Helmet Issues Complicate F-35 IOC Decisions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.